-I did not want to be known the rest of my life as "Poor Helen", so I opened the little book and read.
+I did not want to be known for the rest of my life as "Poor Helen", so I opened the little book and read.
 On day twenty-two I heard a voice inside me whisper, "Start writing".
-At first I was amused because writing made me squirm.
+At first, I was amused because writing made me squirm.
 But reminded myself how much I love to tell stories: true ones and every-so-often sprinkled with a little embellishment.
-So I sat down in front of a black screen to find what I never found in high school-the home row keys on a type writer.
+So I sat down in front of a black screen to find what I never found in high school-the home row keys on a typewriter.

-While very nice rejection letters trickled into my inbox, in my mind, I kept seeing a French print through a transparent sole on a pair of shoes and wondered how I could make them.
+While very nice rejection letters trickled into my inbox, in my mind, I kept seeing a Vintage print through a transparent sole on a pair of shoes and wondered how I could make them.
 Oh, my goodness Laura Britt Shoe Company is a testament to believing we are capable to do just about anything if we try.

 My health has almost returned to full measure.
-I can't take credit for the supernatural power and extraordinary events which which has taken place in my life because God is our healer and still performing miracles.
+I can't take credit for the supernatural power and extraordinary events which have taken place in my life I worship a God who still is in the business of performing miracles.